home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

 [Emoncms](https://github.com/emoncms/emoncms) produces an unique identifier starting from version 11.5.7

-If you upgrade your existing Emoncms installation to a version shipping an unique identifier, you have to migrate your Emoncms database before restarting home assistant:
+If you upgrade your existing Emoncms installation to a version shipping a unique identifier, you have to migrate your Emoncms database before restarting Home Assistant:

 - Login to Emoncms and navigate to Setup > Admin > Update
 - To update the database click on ‘UPDATE DATABASE ONLY’
 ![update in admin module](/images/integrations/emoncms/emoncms_update.png)

 Then click on ‘Apply Changes‘ :